emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

   falling through to a weaker later authenticator.
 * authentication chain behavior in `legacy`: existing fall-through behavior is preserved for compatibility.
+* JWT JWKS transport behavior in `hardened`: HTTPS and TLS peer verification are required by default, and insecure transport requires an explicit override or is rejected by validation.
+* JWT JWKS transport behavior in `legacy`: existing outbound HTTP/TLS defaults are preserved.
 * Management API induced subscribe/publish behavior with `check_acl=true`:
   an API-induced operation is denied when the target MQTT client's ACL denies the corresponding MQTT `SUBSCRIBE` or `PUBLISH` action.